aamirsohailkhan/M1_MiniProject_UniversityGradingSystem/1_REQUIREMENTS/README.md

 - School custamisable
 # Functional Requirement

--The project should be developed using C language
+- The project should be developed using C language
--The project should support both Linux and Windows operating systems
+- The project should support both Linux and Windows operating systems

 # Detailed Requirements